NOTICE OF PRIVACY PRACTICES (HIPAA)

 42 C.F.R.
 Part 2 (Substance Use Disorder Records)

-HIV/AIDS, Genetic Testing, and Other Sensitive Information
+HIV/AIDS, Genetic Testing, and Reproductive Health

 Minors, Parents, and Guardians (Illinois)

-- Illinois law allows minors to consent to certain mental health, sexual health, and substance use services.
-When a minor consents to their own care, they may control related records, subject to specific exceptions.
+Illinois law allows minors to consent to certain mental health, sexual health, and substance use services.
+When a minor consents to their own care, they may control related records, subject to exceptions.
+Parents/guardians may have access as permitted by law, but clinicians may limit access if disclosure would likely harm the minor or therapeutic relationship.

 Telehealth & Electronic Communications